mathetake/envoy-dynamic-modules-go-sdk/example/README.md

-# EnvoyX Go SDK example
+# Envoy Dynamic Module Go SDK example

-This example demonstrates how to use the EnvoyX Go SDK to create HTTP filters for Envoy.
+This example demonstrates how to use the Go SDK to create HTTP filters for Envoy.
 This example is supposed to be compiled as a single shared library but to server multiple HTTP filters.
 See [envoy.yaml](envoy.yaml) for the configuration.

 In main.go, this multiplexes the different HTTP filters based on the `filter_config` parameter given in the Envoy configuration.